 Features of the Cool-Vac 16

-- B An Industry First Proprietary replaceable liner in the fan housing chamber.
+- 1/4″ Hardox Liner protects the fan housing chamber.
 Fan housings are very expensive and run hundreds of dollars.
-We have incorporated a replaceable wear strip inside the fan chamber to prevent highly abrasive fibers and foreign debris passing from damaging the housing.
+This industrial wear strip inside the fan chamber to prevent highly abrasive fibers and foreign debris passing from damaging the housing.

 - Fully robotically welded high abrasion resistant fan blades reduce the chance of a catastrophic failure a due to operational stress.
 The blades are not spot welded, but a bead runs the entirety of the blade.